canokeys/canokey-hardware/README.md

 ## Hardware Variants

 - `CanoKey NFC-A`: The Canokey with on-board USB Type-A connector and NFC antenna.
+- `CanoKey NFC-C`: The Canokey with USB Type-C connector and NFC antenna.
-- `CanoKey Nano-A`: The small-sized Canokey inside a USB Type-A port.
+- `CanoKey Nano-A`: The small-sized Canokey which fits inside USB Type-A port.

 ## License